[Back to Reason]

-I have just been reminded that Brian Cox and Robin’s Ince’s Christmas Compendium of Reason is returning on 23 November: "Expect another exhilarating collision of science, music, comedy, wonder and chaos!"
+I have just been reminded that Brian Cox and Robin’s Ince’s Christmas Compendium of Reason is returning soon (23 November 2022): "Expect another exhilarating collision of science, music, comedy, wonder and chaos!"
 I have nothing against Cox and Ince: they are excellent communicators, and I thoroughly enjoy their radio programs, but the advert for this event sparked a conversation which may be worth sharing.

 What comes under the heading of 'reason' here?
 If you can include not only science but also music, comedy, wonder and chaos, I suspect that the only thing which is being excluded from consideration is religion - which is odd, because religion is the activity through which the human race seeks to understand its place in the universe, and this is a topic which Brian Cox repeatedly returns to.
 But let's put that suspicion to one side and look at our focus on and fascination with reason.

 Reason is simply a tool for manipulating data.
 Whether it gives you anything useful depends entirely on the data it is manipulating: in computing we know this as 'GIGO' - garbage in, garbage out.
 In the modern world, when you are trying to understand material reality, what else can you use?
 Nobody is actually trying to explain thunder as the sound of Thor's hammer any more - if they ever did.